chaos-polymtl/lethe/doc/source/examples/dem/packing-in-circle/packing-in-circle.rst

         set type                 				= dealii
         set grid type      	     			 	= hyper_ball
         set grid arguments       				= 0.0, 0.0 : 0.1 : false
-        set initial refinement   				= 3
+        set expand particle-wall contact search = true set initial refinement   				= 3
     end

 The ``type`` specifies the mesh format used.
 At the moment, Lethe supports two mesh formats: ``dealii`` and ``gmsh``. ``dealii`` meshes are in-situ generated meshes for simple geometries.
 The type of grid generated is specified by the ``grid type`` parameters and this grid is parametrized by its ``grid arguments``.
 We refer to the documentation of the deal.ii `GridGenerator <https://www.dealii.org/current/doxygen/deal.II/namespaceGridGenerator.html>`_ for a detailed explanation of the available grids.

-Since the packing-in-circle problem domain is a circle, we use the *hyper_ball* ``grid_type``.
-The arguments of this grid type are the position of the center, the radius of the ball (circle), and the option to colorize the boundaries in order to give each of them a unique ID.
+Since the domain of the packing-in-circle problem is a circle, we use the *hyper_ball* as ``grid_type``.
+The ``grid arguments`` of this ``grid_type`` determine the position of the center, the radius of the ball (circle), and whether the colorize option is going to be used (``true``) or not (``false``).
+By setting the latter argument to ``true``, each of the boundaries will receive a unique ID.
 The IDs will be used to set the boundary conditions on specific parts of the boundary of the domain.
-The ``colorize`` option is set to false and all boundaries would have been given the ID ``0``.
+If the ``colorize`` option is set to ``false``, all boundaries would have been given the ID ``0``.
 This will constitute the walls of the domain.

+The ``expand particle-wall contact search`` parameter is an advanced feature of Lethe-DEM that expands the particle-wall contact detection list by including the walls of the neighboring cells.
+This feature is necessary when the geometry is concave and presents curvature, as is the case of the circle in which the simulation is carried out.

 .. note::
 	Since the simulation is two-dimensional, we have a circle instead of a ball for the triangulation.

-The last parameter specifies the ``initial refinement`` of the grid.
+The last parameter is the ``initial refinement`` of the grid.
 Most deal.ii grid generators contain a minimal number of cells.
 Indicating an ``initial refinement=3`` implies that the initial mesh is refined 3 times.
-In 2D, each cell is divided by 4 per refinement.
+Each refinement corresponds to dividing the cell element into two for each dimension, i.e, in 2D, each cell is divided into 4 per refinement.

 .. note::